BDC Hamburger Icon

 Open row

-Monitoring essential attributes of your workforce is pivotal to making informed decisions about the business.
+HR reporting can provide your business with critical insights into your workforce and how it operates.
 If you observe employee performance, attendance, turnover and other crucial metrics, you can gauge how effectively your staff aligns with your organization’s objectives.
-Leading HR software facilitates this through HR reporting, which provides the data needed to ultimately save your business time, money and energy.
+The best HR software facilitates this through HR reporting, which provides the data needed to ultimately save your business time, money and energy.

 What is HR reporting?

-HR reporting tracks vital workforce metrics, typically facilitated by Human Resources Information Systems (HRIS).
-Beyond data collection and measurement, these systems empower HR teams to handle daily tasks related to payroll, benefits and other HR reporting-related transactions.
+HR reporting tracks vital workforce metrics, typically facilitated by HR software such as human resources information systems (HRIS).
+Beyond data collection and measurement, the systems empower HR teams to handle daily tasks related to payroll, benefits and other HR reporting–related transactions.

-HR reports offer insights into various data points, such as comparing full-time and part-time employees, gender distribution in the workforce, employee turnover rates, job vacancies, and the time it takes to make new hires.
-To conduct HR reporting, businesses can use basic tools like Excel spreadsheets or work with a vendor that specializes in managing HR data.
+HR reports offer insights into various data points, such as comparing full-time and part-time employees, gender distribution in the workforce, employee turnover rates, job vacancies and the time it takes to make new hires.
+To conduct HR reporting, businesses can use basic tools such as Excel spreadsheets or work with a vendor that specializes in managing HR data.
 [Read related article: How to Utilize Big Data for Human Resources]

 Editor’s note: Looking for the right HR Software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.